zyuhaoMe/Heat_Microstructure/README.md

 ## compare_analytical_FVM
 This is a framework used for benchmarking performance and comparing consistency (simulation results vs experiment results) for different numerical methods.

-This cpp-based program also allow user to define or create complex scanning strategy of laser scanning pattern, such as spiral pattern, zig-zag pattern, etc. User can also choose to overwrite the laser position and laser speed function to customized their own scanning pattern with any path shape and velocities.
+This cpp-based program also allow user to define or create complex scanning strategy of laser scanning pattern, such as spiral pattern, zig-zag pattern, etc. User can also choose to overwrite the laser position and laser speed function to have self-defined scanning pattern with any path shape and velocities.

 In the tempClass.h, implemented mainstream numerical methods includes analytical method, semi-analytical method, finite volume method with isolated boundary condition, finite volume method with radiative and convective boundary condition, semi-analytical method with mirroring boundary condition.